sunpy/sunpy/doc/source/sunpy/guide/installation/index.rst

 .. note::

-    On OS/X you should install XCode so you can build Cython extensions.
+    On OS/X you need to install XCode so you can build SunPy's extensions.

 To install SunPy launch the Anaconda command prompt or a system prompt and run the following commands.